 Visual communication through graphic design touches and shapes many aspects of modern life.
-From mobile apps and interactive posters to pop-up shows and global branding - graphic design is everywhere.
-This course will prepare you for an exciting career that can take you on many diverse paths and provides you with a solid foundation of technical knowledge and practical skills for further study.
-Opportunities for further and higher education include A Level Graphic Design in our Sixth Form, secure a place on a course at UCM or use your skills to apply for a job on island.
+From mobile apps and interactive posters, to pop-up shows and global branding - graphic design is everywhere.
+This course will prepare you for an exciting career and provides you with a solid foundation of technical knowledge and practical skills for further study.
+Opportunities for further and higher education include A Level Graphic Design in our Sixth Form, secure a place on a course at UCM, or use your skills to apply for a job on island.
 Many students taking Graphic Design have gone on to create album covers for established artists, branding for house hold names and created their own businesses.